-Reserving a District Vehicle: The request form can be found on the Transportation Department's webpage. http://fisd-tf.fisdk12.net/transfinderle/login.aspx
+Reserving a District Vehicle: The request form can be found on the Transportation Department's webpage.http://fisd-tf.fisdk12.net/transfinderle/login.aspx

-Charter Bus

-If an organization is in need of securing a large passenger bus for a competition or event, please contact the Transportation Department so that they may approve vendor choices for this type of service.
+Charter Bus: If an organization is in need of securing a large passenger bus for a competition or event, please contact the Transportation Department so that they may approve vendor choices for this type of service.
 Once vendor options are provided, the Campus can move forward obtaining quotes and then submitting a Requisition into Skyward.

 Other Costs: Reimbursable with proof of expenditures including registration fees and taxi.
 Receipts are required.
 Tolls are not reimbursed.
+Toll costs incurred while driving a rental car secured under the District's name are the responsibility of the individual driving the vehicle.